 For students who have not established an electronic refund profile, refunds will be issued via paper check and mailed to the student's local address, if one is on file, otherwise to the permanent address on file.
-If the paper check is not received in a reasonable amount of time, the student should contact the Office of Billing and Payment Services and request a stop payment of the missing check.
+If the paper check is not received in a reasonable amount of time, the student should contact the Revenue and Receivables Department and request a stop payment of the missing check.
 When this has been accomplished, the student will need to verify the address on file, and again request the refund.

-Note that the Office of Billing and Payment Services does not issue refunds via wire transfer.
+Note that Revenue and Receivables Department does not issue refunds via wire transfer.
 We apologize for any inconvenience.

 If a student receives a refund to which he or she was not entitled, any outstanding balance that may result must be paid back to the student account immediately to prevent penalties.

-Enrolled students may apply for an emergency loan with the Office of Billing and Payment Services.
-Approval of any such e-Loan request is entirely at the discretion of the Office of Billing and Payment Services.
+Enrolled students may apply for an emergency loan with Revenue and Receivables Department.
+Approval of any such e-Loan request is entirely at the discretion of Revenue and Receivables Department.
 The amount of any approved loan is charged to the student account, and must be repaid in full if a student is to avoid a financial hold.